gsass/pretty.bike/content/home.md

 # Hello my guyzerinhos.

-Welcome (back?) to the Pretty Ride happening June 3rd to June 5th, 2022.
+Welcome (back?) to the Pretty Ride happening Saturday June 4th to Monday June 6th, 2022.
 IYKYK.
 If you don't, that's what the [FAQ](#faq) is for.

 -------